anerv/cycling_data_quality/README.md

 Although BikeDNA attempts to cover the main aspects of data quality relevant to bicycle networks, there are some limitations to the current state of the method.
 In terms of data modelling, for the sake of simplicity, it makes use of an undirected network.
 This means that it does not contain information about allowed travel directions, assumes movements in each direction on all links and therefore always represent streets and paths with one edge (instead of one for each direction of travel).
 The current state of BikeDNA does not make use of routing on the network, but for future iterations travelling directions, as well as including the underlying street network, might be necessary for accurate path computations.

-Another limitation touches upon the core purpose of BikeDNA and the type of result it can produce: since the analysis does not operate with one dataset as ground truth against which another can be evaluated, it cannot be concluded where a potential error lies when differences are identified.
+Another limitation touches upon the core purpose of BikeDNA and the type of result it can produce: since the analysis does not operate with one data set as ground truth against which another can be evaluated, it cannot be concluded where a potential error lies when differences are identified.
 For a successful application of BikeDNA, it is thus both expected that the user has some familiarity with OSM data structures and tagging conventions, but also enough knowledge of the study area to evaluate the results independently.

 Furthermore, the positional accuracy of the OSM and the reference data are not directly evaluated - although a certain level of internal positional accuracy can be deduced from the feature matching.
 While some level of positional accuracy certainly is of importance, the internal structure and topology is of greater significance for the type of research this quality assessment is designed for (i.e., research with a system-wide focus on connections and accessibility).